-When the protection relay is not available or is not connected to PCM600, engineering can be done offline.
-The offline configuration in PCM600 can be written to the protection relay later when it is connected.
+When the IED is not available or is not connected to PCM600, engineering can be done offline.
+The offline configuration in PCM600 can be written to the IED later when it is connected.

-Working in the offline mode has an advantage compared to online mode in that the preparation for the configuration can be started even though the protection relay is not available.
+Working in the offline mode has an advantage compared to online mode in that the preparation for the configuration can be started even though the IED is not available.

-1. In the Plant Structure view, right-click the bay, point to New, point to the relay application area such as Feeder IEDs and select the protection relay type to be inserted.
+- 1. In the Plant Structure view, right-click the bay and from the list that appears, select New and the IED application area, for example, Feeder IEDs. - 2.
+Select the IED type to be inserted.